GrokkingGrok/Project-Asimov/design/src/asimov/flow/TorqTheory.md

 MintingNeeded = RoboTorq_in × (torq_gamble − 1)
 Alternatively:
-MintingNeeded = (1/3.6) × Robot.TTP × (torq_gamble − 1)
+MintingNeeded = 3.6 × Robot.TTP × (torq_gamble − 1)

 Both the Enterprise and Isaac (the minting AI) [co-wager on productivity.](https://github.com/GrokkingGrok/Project-Asimov/blob/MVP/design/src/RobonomicExpansion.md#skins-in-the-game)

-The “torq_gamble” is agreed upon by both the Enterprise and BidNet (the AI robotic labor auctionhouse), at the time of paying the retainer fee from a Bonded Robotic Labor Agreement (BRLA).
+The “torq_gamble” is agreed upon by both the Enterprise and BidNet (the AI robotic labor auctionhouse), at the time of paying the retainer fee for a Bonded Robotic Labor Agreement (BRLA).

 ---